TimWZH/Stock_ChatbotAI19/README.md

 This is a chatbot that can answer questions on stock price.
 The chatbot is integrated into Wechat.
 Users are allowed to send text or audio message to ask questions.
 To let the chatbot understand your question, you need to specify which company you are asking and what kind of information(current price,historical price, EPS(TTM)).

 ## Demo

 ## How to run
-1.In `main.py`, set configuration with a friend's information
+1. In `main.py`, set configuration with a friend's information
 ```
 my_friend = bot.friends().search('name' sex= , city="city")[0]
 ```

-2. run `main.py`
+2. Run `main.py`

 ## Requirements